jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 If you could combine that with a watch
 That'd be pretty cool.
-Well my digital version was in the old Mac OS X dashboard widget section and I don't know if either of you two were Lost fans like the TV show with the 108 minute ticker.
+Well my digital version was in the old Mac OS X dashboard widget section and I don't know if either of you two were Lost fans, like the TV show with the 108 minute ticker.
-Oh yeah.
+Oh, yeah.
-Yeah and every 108 minutes my computer would make a screeching sound and I had to put in the numbers 4, 8, 15, 16, 23 and 42.
+Yeah, and every 108 minutes my computer would make a screeching sound and I had to put in the numbers 4, 8, 15, 16, 23 and 42.
 That was the closest I got to having something like that at home.
 Push the button brother!
-Yeah that's Desmond isn't it?
+Yeah, that's Desmond isn't it?
 Brilliant.
 (laughs)
 Love that show, except for the ending.